-Benefits of pumpkin is for all skin types, particularly environmentally damaged or sensitive skin.
-Here are the benefits of pumpkin for skin.
+The benefits of pumpkin are for all skin types, particularly environmentally damaged or sensitive skin.
+Here are the benefits of pumpkin for the skin.

 If you have oily skin, you can try a face pack by mixing 1 tablespoon of pumpkin puree with 1 teaspoon apple cider vinegar.
 Apply this on damp face and leave till it dries or up to 30 minutes.
 Rinse off with lukewarm water and then rinse with cold water.
 After this, you can apply an appropriate moisturizer meant for your skin type.

 For dry skin, mix 2 teaspoons cooked or canned pumpkin puree with ½ teaspoon honey, ¼ teaspoon milk and ¼ teaspoon heavy whipping cream.
 Apply this evenly on your face avoiding the eye area let it settle for 10-15 minutes.
 This mask exfoliates, nourishes and conditions your skin.
 Rinse off with warm water and apply a moisturizer meant for your skin type.